Instant Pot / Money Talks News

 Liz Van Steenburgh / Shutterstock.com

 It’s tough to pass up those quick take-out meals — orange chicken from Panda Express, butter chicken from your favorite Indian restaurant, Mongolian beef from the Chinese restaurant down the street.
-But just search on your favorite takeout recipe name and add “Instant Pot” to the search — you’ll find simple and quick recipes for all of them.
+But just search with your favorite takeout recipe name and add the phrase “Instant Pot” — you’ll find simple and quick recipes for all of them.
 (The butter chicken recipe from Dallas food blogger Urvashi Pitre became so popular she was written up in the New Yorker.)

-Here’s a recipe tip: Search for the recipe you want along with the name of your IP model.
+Here’s a recipe tip: Search for the recipe you want along with the name of your Instant Pot model.
 Mine’s a Duo 60 Plus, and some recipes written for earlier models had me hunting for the “manual” button when mine had renamed it “pressure cook.”

 3. Save on office lunches